takanori-fujiwara/multidr/README.md

 ### Requirements
 * Python3
-* Note: Tested on macOS BigSur, Ubuntu 20.0.4 LTS, and Windows 10.
+* Note: Tested on macOS Ventura, Ubuntu 22.0.4 LTS, and Windows 10.

 ### Setup
 * Install with pip3.
 Move to the directory of this repository.
 Then,